 "Are you going to try a diaper on?" he asks.

 To be honest, I'm feeling a little out of place in my jeans and shirt.
-I look round, taking in two guys in nappies sitting on the toy box daubing a coloring book with green and yellow crayons.
+I look round, taking in two guys in nappies sitting on the toy box daubing a colouring book with green and yellow crayons.
 The only other person in normal clothes here is a creepy Brazilian man in a leather jacket who looks a bit like Tony Montana and who's spent the night freaking out a crowd that must be pretty immune to weirdness.

 "I'm tired," I say.
 "I'll probably go soon."